 The Chaldeans answered the king, and said, "There is not a man on earth who can tell the king's matter; therefore no king, lord, or ruler has ever asked such things of any magician, astrologer, or Chaldean.
 It is a difficult thing that the king requests, and there is no other who can tell it to the king except the gods, whose dwelling is not with flesh."

 a.
-There is not a man on earth who can tell the king's matter: When the Chaldeans say this they admit that true revelation comes from God down to man; it is not the achievement of man.
+There is not a man on earth who can tell the king's matter: When the Chaldeans said this they admitted that true revelation comes from God down to man.
+They understood - perhaps against their own inclinations - that revelation was not the achievement of man.

 i.
-Despite all their wisdom - real and imagined - these wise men had no answer for Nebuchadnezzar, because only God could bring and answer to the king.
+Despite all their wisdom - real and imagined - these wise men had no answer for Nebuchadnezzar, because only God could bring an answer to the king.

 ii.
 "They were like some modern ministers of our own day who spend their time studying philosophy, psychiatry, psychology, social science, political science, and then continue under the pretense of being God's messengers to men."
 (Strauss)